HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 # Best Practices

-These best practices more of a knowledge sharing which have been acquired collectively while working in different projects, or reading articles, books, and other resources.
+These best practices are more of a knowledge-sharing process that has been acquired collectively while working on different projects or reading articles, books, and other resources.
 The main objective of this document is to produce readable, reusable, consistent, and refactorable software.

-Not every practices herein has to be strictly followed, and even fewer will be universally agreed upon.
+Not every practice herein has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more.

 ## Table of Contents